Dwipasca/Dwipasca/README.md

-Hi! 👋 My name is Dwi Pasca Nursanti you can call me Dwi and I'm Software Engineer and javascript enthusiast.
+Hi! 👋 My name is Dwi Pasca Nursanti but you can call me Dwi.
-I’m always eager to learn more about technologies.
+I'am Front-end Engineer based in Palu, Sulawesi Tengah.
+I describe myself as a young woman who love coding, interest in UX and like to improve performance from Front-end side.